Rogdham/pyzstd/index.rst

     In :py:class:`ZstdDict` class, :py:attr:`ZstdDict.dict_id` attribute == 0 means the dictionary is a "raw content" dictionary, free of any format restriction, used for advanced user.
 Non-zero means it's an ordinary dictionary, was created by zstd functions, follow the format specification.

-    In :py:func:`get_frame_info` function, ``dictionary_id`` == 0 means dictionary ID was not recorded in frame header, the frame may or may not need a dictionary to be decoded, and the ID of such a dictionary is not specified.
+    In :py:func:`get_frame_info` function, ``dictionary_id`` == 0 means dictionary ID was not recorded in the frame header, the frame may or may not need a dictionary to be decoded, and the ID of such a dictionary is not specified.

 Build pyzstd module with options